nottombraider/travel-app-api/README.md

   - `/countries?lang=en` - to receive countries list in selected language (available language: en, ru, pl)\*\*
   - `/countries/{id}` - to receive details about country by id
   - `/countries/{id}?lang=ru` - to receive details about country by id in selected language (available language: en, ru, pl)\*\*
+  - `/registration` - for user registration
+  - `/login` - for user login

 \* application uses Heroku free account.
 That is why from time to time application can be in sleeping mode if it is not used for a while.
 In order to wake it up make request and wait for couple of minutes and try again.
 By this time it has to be active again.
 \*\* language param is optional, by default API returns everything in English